Echizen456/haveAtry/README.md

 douban movie by wechat :it was written when i have finished learning  Mini Programs by myself during my first job.

+There  also be one blog https://blog.csdn.net/ClaireEchizenKagura ,recording my views about someting ,especially for programming.Also ,it is only  for  fun